YoannaLa/Boutique_crossFit/README.md

 2. Fill in the Name, email address, subject and message
 3. Click send, and the user gets to "Thank you for contacting Us" screen
 Result:
-A user is receives an email confirmation that question has been received and admi received an eamil as well and the request is saved database
+A user receives an email confirmation that for has been sent and admi receives an eamil as well with the body of the message and title.

 ![](images/ContactUs3.png)